Listen at SoundCloud

 • Never fight in front of children.
 Healthy disagreement in front of children can be very good for them, but arguing and fighting never is.

-• Reflect back what you heard the person say to make sure you actually understood and so the person feels heard and responded to.
+• Reflect back on what you heard the person say to make sure you actually understood and so the person feels heard and responded to.

 • Try not to have these discussions when one or both or hungry, tired, sick, stressed, or intoxicated.
 Do not, I repeat do not, have challenging discussions when intoxicated or under the influence of drugs.
 Even a drink or two can become very destructive.